NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. _visualising:

-Visualizing and Manipulating the Results
+Visualizing and manipulating the results
 ----------------------------------------

 When ``stereo`` finishes, it will have produced a point cloud image.
 At